fregu856/deeplabv3/README.md

 ****

-## Documentation for remaining code
+## Documentation of remaining code

 - model/resnet.py:
 - - Definition of the custom Resnet model (output stride = 8 or 16) which is the backbone of DeepLabV3.